Emerging Markets UCITS Fund – EUR

 Portfolio Attribution

-The Fund outperformed the Index in November 2024.
+The Fund underperformed the Index in February 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
-Our bottom-up technical (price momentum), growth, competitive strength, valuation, and corporate events factors were positive indicators in November.
-Our top-down country/sector aggregate was a positive indicator, while macroeconomic and currency were negative indicators during the month.
+Our bottom-up technical (price momentum), growth, and valuation factors were positive indicators in February.
+Competitive strength and corporate events were negative indicators.
+Our top-down country/sector aggregate and macroeconomic factors were positive indicators while currency was neutral.

 Quarterly Investment Outlook